 If the steps above have not resolved the issue, it's definitely time to get a professional in.
 Use our 'Find a Technician' search facility to find competent heating technicians in your area.

 Spotted an oil leak?

-Fuel storage tanks and boilers that are regularly serviced, checked and replaced when recommended will rarely spring a leak, however it may happen from time to time and the consequences of a substantial loss of oil can be significant.
+Fuel storage tanks and boilers that are regularly serviced, checked and replaced when recommended will rarely spring a leak.
+However, leaks can and do happen, and the consequences of a substantial loss of oil can be significant.

 Any escape of oil needs to be resolved urgently, so call your local heating technician in to diagnose and fix the issue.
 However, it's also important to minimise any potential environmental damage.
 This could be by catching leaking fuel in a bucket, or stopping the flow of oil towards a drain with absorbent material such as sand or soil.
 You should never wash oil down a drain.

 Detailed advice on dealing with spills can be found on the Oil Care Campaign (OCC) website.
 The OCC is a joint initiative between the UK environmental regulators, trade and professional bodies and industry and is a useful source of advice.